meisser/course2018/exercises/journal/exercise03-task.md

 $MV = PT$

 It says that money supply multiplied with its velocity should equal prices multiplied with transaction volume, whereas the latter two can be vectors if there are multiple goods.
 Dividends are ignored.
-For example, if there are 10 man-hours traded at $5\$$  an 20 potatoes at $3\$$, with the monetary supply being $M=220$, the resulting velocity $V$ is:
+For example, if there are 10 man-hours traded at 5 and 20 potatoes at 3, with the monetary supply being $M=220$, the resulting velocity $V$ is:

 $V = (10 * 5\$ + 20 * 3\$) / 220\$ = 0.5$